 A company’s influencer marketing budget and spend also vary according to its size.
 That said, there’s a big variation when it comes to actual expenditure.
 The majority of brands (49 percent) spend under $10,000 a year on influencer marketing, while 8.6 percent spend over half a million.

 86 percent of marketers place raising brand awareness as one of their top three objectives of influencer marketing campaigns (World Federation of Advertisers, 2018).
 This is followed by reaching new or targeted audiences (74 percent), improving brand advocacy (69 percent), and increasing sales conversion (46 percent).

-Other objectives of influencer marketing include driving engagement, reaching new target audiences, improving brand reputation, generate sales, and more.
+Other objectives of influencer marketing include driving engagement, reaching new target audiences, improving brand reputation, generating sales, and more.

-But with these influencer marketing statistics, it appears that the purpose of most influencer marketing campaigns are related to the brand and/or its reputation.
+But with these influencer marketing statistics, it appears that the purpose of most influencer marketing campaigns is related to the brand and/or its reputation.

 When it comes to measuring the success of influencer marketing, reach and engagement are considered to be the most important metrics, with at least 80 percent of marketers using these metrics to determine how successful an influencer marketing campaign is.
 Interestingly, just 16 percent of marketers list direct sales as a success metric.

 Though, as we’ve seen, generating direct sales may not be the main goal of marketers carrying out influencer marketing campaigns, it appears to be a by-product – and a pretty noteworthy one, too.